 Arriving home after being away, my husband insisted we go camping.

-“No, I’ll set up our tent in the dark.”
+“No, I’ll set up our tent in the dark,” he said.

 Not only is this story inspired by the lovely photo taken by Rochelle Wisoff-Fields, it is also inspired by the January 31st Super Blue Blood Moon.
 Last night, I stood on the roof of our twenty-four-floor apartment building gazing up into the sky.
 The large full moon passed through the earth’s shadow, resulting in a lunar eclipse.
 Its color was red with a bright white crescent shape at the bottom edge.
 I tried taking a photo of the amazing red moon but was not successful.
 These fun shots were the result. =)